MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-subcontract-manufacturing.md

 ---
-title: How to Subcontract Manufacturing | Microsoft Docs
+title: How to Subcontract Manufacturing
-description: When the purchase order has been created from the subcontractor worksheet, then it can be posted.
+description: This topic gives an extended overview of the extended funtionality of subcontracting in Business Central including work centre fields and routing.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual